tariqhamid/trapped/README.md

-Visit the classic Counter example at http://www.herby.sk/trapped/example-counter/counter.html or simple Todo similat to one in AngularJS page at http://www.herby.sk/trapped/example-todo/todo.html.
+Visit the classic Counter example at http://www.herby.sk/trapped/example-counter/counter.html or simple Todo similar to one in AngularJS page at http://www.herby.sk/trapped/example-todo/todo.html.

 **Hard way** (but you can save and reload with new code):

 Clone this repo.
 Run `bower install` to get amber, which is a dependency.
+Get the cli to start amber server: `npm -g install amber-cli`.
-Then start the server: `node bower_components/amber/bin/amber serve` from the project root directory.
+Then start the server: `amber serve` from the project root directory.
 It starts on port 4000.
 Visit `http://localhost:4000/example-counter/counter.html` (similarly for Todo example) in your browser.
-Amber IDE opens.
+Page opens, dialog to open IDE appears.

 3 Big picture
 ====